Home Majors Gerontology

-Gerontology Degree
+Gerontology

 Students study the biological, psychological, and social aspects of aging, including elder care systems, retirement planning, age-related diseases, and policies affecting older adults.
 Graduates typically pursue careers in senior living administration, healthcare management, social services for the elderly, geriatric care management, and aging-related policy organizations.
 With the baby boomer generation aging, demand for gerontology professionals is growing rapidly.

-What Gerontology Graduates Do
+What Gerontology graduates do

 Your work will focus on one of society's most significant trends: the aging population.
 Many graduates pursue advanced degrees to enter research or academia.
 As a medical scientist, you might run clinical trials for new dementia treatments or analyze cellular changes associated with aging.
 As a social scientist, you could be modeling the economic impact of longer lifespans for a government agency.
 Others find their place in the university classroom, teaching future nurses and social workers how to provide compassionate, effective care for older adults.